Calculating the Cost of a Home

 Looked at from the other direction, a potential buyer can determine what the repayments are for a given sized loan, and then calculate the percentage of her income needed to service a loan of that size.
 Again, experience would suggest that you factor in an interest rate rise when deciding whether a loan is affordable.

 In all Australian states and territories, stamp duty is payable on a property purchase.
 This can be a large expense which many first time home buyers, in particular, forget to factor in.
-For example, someone buying the median-priced property in Melbourne ($727,000 as of December 2015) will pay around $40,000 in stamp duty and related costs.
+For example, someone buying the median-priced house in Melbourne ($725,000 as of April 2019) will pay around $40,000 in stamp duty and related costs.

 Happily, buyers who use debt finance are typically prompted by their lender to factor in stamp duty when they negotiate their loan agreement.
 Unhappy surprises on stamp duty are relatively rare.